isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

 .. note::

-   The following are some considerations to keep in mind:
    Name sanitizing is meant to catch the more common cases of invalid characters through a relatively simple character-replacement scheme.
    It is difficult to devise a scheme that works well in all cases, for